Beyond Bloodwork: Why Clinical Testing Labs are Critical to Healthcare

 Approximately 80% of the nation’s 322,488 clinical laboratories operate as small businesses that significantly contribute to local jobs and economies.

 Highly Skilled Workers

 Lab professionals are licensed, specially trained, meticulous, and in most cases, certified for their respective positions.
 They operate specialized instrumentation and techniques to analyze a variety of patient samples.
-Clinical labs are regulated by the federal government and required to provide accurate, reliable and timely results, and laboratory personnel are held to standards for education and training to be able to process specimens, perform tests, and report accurate results.
+Clinical labs are regulated by the federal government and required to provide accurate, reliable, and timely results, and laboratory personnel is held to standards for education and training to be able to process specimens, perform tests, and report accurate results.

 Clinical labs are performing advanced, innovative testing to keep the healthcare industry at the forefront of technology.
-From routine blood tests to genetic and molecular tests, lab professionals play an important part in identifying, monitoring and treating disease as well as driving healthcare costs down.
+From routine blood tests to genetic and molecular tests, lab professionals play an important part in identifying, monitoring, and treating disease as well as driving healthcare costs down.